 \section{Main Results}

 \sectionmark{Main Results}

 This article redefines the RKBSs given in Definition~\ref{d:RKBS} -- differently from \cite[Definition~1]{ZhangXuZhang2009} -- such that the reflexivity condition of RKBSs becomes unnecessary.
 Roughly speaking, the RKBSs given here can be seen as the weaker format of the original reflexive RKBSs and the semi-inner-product RKBSs.
-The redefined RKBSs further cover the $1$-norm geometrical structures such that the sparse learning methods can be well-posed in RKBSs.
-This development of RKBSs is to generalize the inner products of Hilbert spaces to the dual-bilinear products of Banach spaces.
+The redefined RKBSs further cover the $1$-norm geometrical structures.
+This ensures that the sparse learning methods can be well-posed in RKBSs.
+This development of RKBSs is to generalize the inner products of Hilbert spaces to the dual bilinear products of Banach spaces.
 To be more precise, the reproducing properties of the RKHS $\Hilbert$ given by the inner products such as

-are generalized to the dual-bilinear-product format of the RKBS $\Banach$, that is
+are generalized to the dual-bilinear-product format of the RKBS $\Banach$, that is,

 where $K$ is the reproducing kernel.